DouglasParnoff/DouglasParnoff/README.md

 ### Hi there 👋

-My name is Douglas Parnoff, and I'm from Brazil (🇧🇷 ).
+My name is Douglas Parnoff, :family_man_woman_girl: I'm father :baby_bottle: and my family and I live in Brazil (🇧🇷 ).

 I've been working as Developer since 2014, builting APIs, Back End, BPO's and a little bit of Front End.

-🔭  I’m currently working on ADP Labs Brazil as Developer.

-:family_man_woman_girl: And I'm father :baby_bottle:

-:coffee: When a have a time, I'm updating my tech skills, learning on Udemy, Freecodecamp, Alura, Udacity and others.
+:coffee: When a have a time, I'm updating my soft and hard skills, learning on Udemy, Freecodecamp, Alura, Udacity and others plataforms.

 Would you like to find me?